IISRI in the Media

 According to Dr Nelson, the highly-customised industrial robot that forms the basis of the UMS system offers a far greater range of motion, flexibility and degree of realism than the previous generation of Stewart platform-based simulators.

-"The UMS is the first system of its kind in Australia and this research has been achieved through the support of the Australian Research Council," said CISR Director Professor Saeid Nahavandi.
+"The UMS is the first system of its kind in Australia and this research has been achieved through the support of the Australian Research Council," said IISRI Director Professor Saeid Nahavandi.

-Federal Minister for Defence The Hon Kevin Andrews Visits CISR
+Federal Minister for Defence The Hon Kevin Andrews Visits IISRI

-The Hon Kevin Andrews MP, Minister for Defence, Sarah Henderson MP Liberal member for Corangamite and Major General Paul McLachlan, AM, CSC, toured Centre for Intelligent Systems Research facilities on Monday 16 February 2015.
+The Hon Kevin Andrews MP, Minister for Defence, Sarah Henderson MP Liberal member for Corangamite and Major General Paul McLachlan, AM, CSC, toured Institute for Intelligent Systems Research and Innovation (IISRI) formally the Centre for Intelligent Systems Research (CISR) facilities on Monday 16 February 2015.
 Earlier Minister Andrews held a briefing at Deakin University's Waurn Ponds Campus to update industry and community leaders on the state of the Army's LAND 400 Combat Vehicle program.

 "The LAND 400 program is the Australian Army's largest, most expensive and most complex combat vehicle program.
 It will provide the Army with an essential capability for future land operations," Mr Andrews said.

-Deakin Motion.Lab and CISR create 'Vox Lumen' Interactive Visualisations for White Night Melbourne 2015
+Deakin Motion.Lab and IISRI create 'Vox Lumen' Interactive Visualisations for White Night Melbourne 2015

-Deakin Motion.Lab, the Centre for Intelligent Systems Research (CISR) and augmented reality partner AppeARition have collaborated to present "Vox Lumen: People into Light" at Federation Square for White Night Melbourne 2015.
+Deakin Motion.Lab, The Institute for Intelligent Systems Research and Innovation (IISRI) formally the Centre for Intelligent Systems Research (CISR) and augmented reality partner AppeARition have collaborated to present "Vox Lumen: People into Light" at Federation Square for White Night Melbourne 2015.